 In September 2022, Huanqiuyimeng entered into an agreement with ATA Learning Inc., pursuant to which ATA Learning Inc. provided professional videography and production of video services to Huanqiuyimeng.
 The total amount of the agreement was USD10,000.
-Majority of the services were completed in December 2022 and expense of RMB 49,579 was recorded accordingly for the year ended December 31, 2022.
+Majority of the services were completed in December 2022 and expense of RMB49,579 and RMB 21,248 was recorded accordingly for the years ended December 31, 2022 and 2023, respectively.